chelnak/GitHubReleaseManager/docs/Get-GitHubRelease.md

 # Get-GitHubRelease

 ## SYNOPSIS
-Get a list of releases for a SessionInfo.Repository
+Get a list of releases for a Repository

 ## SYNTAX